 Get Started with the Dashboard

-Upon accepting permissions and changing the network to Moonbeam, you will be redirected to the main dashboard where you’ll find details about your accounts balance, last transactions, crowdloan rewards data, and staking data.
+Upon accepting permissions and changing the network to Moonbeam, you will be redirected to the main dashboard, where you’ll find details about your account balance, last transactions, crowdloan rewards data, and staking data.

-In the top right corner, you will be able to toggle back and forth between all of the networks.
+If you’d like to change the network the dApp is connected to, you can do so by clicking the caret icon in the top right corner, and selecting a different network.
 For testing purposes, you can switch to the Moonbase Alpha TestNet and try staking with DEV tokens (they have no monetary value).
 However, to stake your GLMR tokens and earn staking rewards, you need to be switched to Moonbeam.

 How to Delegate a Candidate